Shiny-Ladybug/florr-auto-afk/README.md

 > [!CAUTION]
-> At 2025/02/07, m28 nerfed egg and increase the difficulty of AFK Checks, however, keep using this script may result in a BAN
+> On 2025/02/07, m28 nerfed egg and increase the difficulty of AFK Checks, however, keep using this script may result in a BAN

+## INFO

+I won't put the latest obfuscated code here for some reason.
+Use this script in RELEASE.

 ## Config